Hybrid LLM Routing for Efficient App Feedback Classification

 Extensive research has been conducted in user feedback classification, leveraging NLP techniques and machine learning algorithms with promising results.
 However, the lack of sufficient labeled dataset poses a significant challenge to the generalizability of these models~\cite{Devin,Dabrowski}.
 To address this issue, Devine et al.~\cite{Devin} demonstrated that integrating multiple labeled datasets from diverse sources can enhance model generalization.
 Additionally, Abedini et al.~\cite{Abedini} explored augmenting existing datasets with information extracted from labeled issues.
 Despite these advancements, current approaches still require further refinement to achieve optimal performance.

 Recent studies have shown that using LLMs for information classification and data augmentation tasks has yielded promising results.
 He et al.~\cite{He} introduced an approach utilizing the GPT-3.5 model as an annotator, leveraging chain-of-thought prompts to enhance accuracy.
 Gilardi et al.~\cite{Gilardi} employed ChatGPT for five labeling tasks on a dataset from X, finding that the model outperformed crowd-workers.
-Moller et al.~\cite{Moller} generated new data using GPT-series models to augment datasets with limited samples; however, in two out of three tasks, the generated data did not yield satisfactory results.
+Moller et al.~\cite{Moller_1} generated new data using GPT-series models to augment datasets with limited samples; however, in two out of three tasks, the generated data did not yield satisfactory results.
 Ding et al.~\cite{Ding} used the GPT-3 model for both data generation and labeling, conducting experiments on text classification and named entity recognition tasks.
 Colavito et al.~\cite{Colavito} focused on issue labeling, demonstrating that GPT-series models could achieve satisfactory results in a zero-shot setting.